Local Government COVID-19 Digital Inclusion ResponseState Government ResponsesFree and Low Cost Internet Offers

 - The NYC Education Department is making 300,000 internet-enabled iPads available to the highest-need students via an online survey (available in ten languages) or hotline: 718-935-5100 (press 5).

 - New York City has pledged $157 million towards ending digital redlining, providing high-speed internet and accelerating broadband deployment in all five boroughs, prioritizing public housing communities.
+The money, originally intended for the New York Police Department, will be reallocated to closing the digital divide in the city.

 - The City of Philadelphia’s Office of Innovation and Technology is updating a site listing low-cost internet and wifi access.